Travel news you can use from The Travel Detective®

 The Travel Detective on the Future of AAdvantage and All Miles Programs

 Last week Peter and Terry Maxon talked about American Airlines’ budget crisis.
-With whispers of bankruptcy, consumers are wondering if their frequent flier miles are at risk.
+With whispers of bankruptcy, consumers are wondering if their frequent flyer miles are at risk.
 The Travel Detective takes to his blog to examine the future of American’s AAdvantage Miles and all miles programs.

 American Airlines has had horrendous quarterly results the last couple of years at a time when every other airline is making a profit.
 But, historically American Airlines holds the record as the only legacy airline never to file bankruptcy.
 The argument could be made that the airline was never able to take advantage of the bankruptcy laws to get rid of debt.
 American Airlines is just negotiating some union deals now, and when that happens, watch their stock go up and things turn around.
 I have total faith in that airline.